ethz-msrl/hk_mrc/navion_example/README.md

-# Navion example package
+# Navion ROS example package

 ## Overview
-The package provides examples to interface with the Navion system through ROS.
+The package provides examples to use the Navion system with ROS.

 ## Dependencies